04 UX · Research · Product Design · Education

 Understanding the challenge

-The main barrier to transform Colombia Aprende was the internal user.
-Colombia Aprende’s team and the stakeholders of the Education Ministry opposed changing a platform with more than 17 years of existence.
+The main barrier to transforming Colombia Aprende was internal.
+The Colombia Aprende team and stakeholders across the Education Ministry were reluctant to change a platform that had existed for more than 17 years.

-While we conducted research interviews with our main audience (teachers of the public sector), we also had to make workshops, empathy maps, and value proposition canvas with the participation of almost every area of the Ministry.
+So while we ran research interviews with our main audience — public-sector teachers — we also ran workshops, empathy maps, and value-proposition canvases with almost every area of the Ministry.

 Our research, in that sense, included:

-- Determining the goals of everyone involved with Colombia Aprende, from the administrators throughout the teachers and directives.
+• Mapping the goals of everyone involved with Colombia Aprende, from administrators to teachers and school leaders.

 Setting the road